Inversion recovery: Turbo inversion recovery magnitude

 Turbo inversion recovery magnitude (TIRM) measures only the magnitude of a turbo spin echo after a preceding inversion pulse, thus is phase insensitive.

 TIRM is superior in the assessment of osteomyelitis and in suspected head and neck cancer.
 Osteomyelitis appears as high intensity areas.
 In head and neck cancers, TIRM has been found to both give high signal in tumor mass, as well as low degree of overestimation of tumor size by reactive inflammatory changes in the surrounding tissues.

-Double Inversion Recovery
+Double inversion recovery

-It is a sequence that suppress both cerebrospinal fluid (CSF) and white matter, and samples the remaining transverse magnetisation in fast spin echo, where the majority of the signals are from the grey matter.
+Double inversion recovery is a sequence that suppresses both cerebrospinal fluid (CSF) and white matter, and samples the remaining transverse magnetisation in fast spin echo, where the majority of the signals are from the grey matter.
 Thus, this sequence is useful in detecting small changes on the brain cortex such as focal cortical dysplasia and hippocampal sclerosis in those with epilepsy.
 These lesions are difficult to detect in other MRI sequences.

 History

-Erwin Han first used inversion recovery technique to determine the value of T1 (the time taken for longitudinal magnetisation to recover 63% of its maximum value) for water in 1949, 3 years after the nuclear magnetic resonance was discovered.
+Erwin Hahn first used inversion recovery technique to determine the value of T1 (the time taken for longitudinal magnetisation to recover 63% of its maximum value) for water in 1949, 3 years after the nuclear magnetic resonance was discovered.